 Colon cancer can be controlled through treatment.
-These treatments include surgery, chemotherapy, immunotherapy and other targeted therapies that can greatly reduce the risk of mortality from both colon and colorectal cancer.
+These treatments include surgery, chemotherapy, immunotherapy, and other targeted therapies that can significantly reduce the risk of mortality from both colon and colorectal cancer.

 How is Colon Cancer Diagnosed?

-In order for colon cancer to be properly treated, early detection is essential.
+For colon cancer to be adequately treated, early detection is essential.
 This means that if any symptoms are present, and if there is a suspicion of colon cancer, several tests should occur.
-These tests can include blood tests, a diagnostic colonoscopy and a biopsy.
+These tests can include blood tests, a diagnostic colonoscopy, and a biopsy.

 Blood tests are used to search for the presence of cancer, or to help determine the spread and severity of the cancer.

-Blood tests include a complete blood counts, which makes sure that the blood has the proper number of cells that carry oxygen, liver enzymes, which check liver function and ensure that the cancer has not spread to the liver, and tumor markers, which indicate the presence of a tumor.
+Blood tests include complete blood counts, which ensure that the blood has the correct number of cells that carry oxygen, liver enzymes, which check liver function and ensure that cancer has not spread to the liver, and tumor markers, which indicate the presence of a tumor.

-A diagnostic colonoscopy is a test where a physician searches the entire colon using a thin flexible tube with a camera at the end.
-A colonoscopy can be performed to look for possible polyps, or collect some of the polyps for biopsy, which is when a piece of tissue is tested to see if it is cancerous.
+A diagnostic colonoscopy is a test where a physician searches the entire colon using a thin, flexible tube with a camera at the end.
+A colonoscopy can be performed to look for possible polyps or collect some of the polyps for biopsy when a piece of tissue is tested to see if it is cancerous.

-The diagnostic colonoscopy is the key test to determine the presence of colon cancer.
+The diagnostic colonoscopy is the crucial test to determine the presence of colon cancer.

 Is Misdiagnosis always Medical Malpractice?

-Because of this possibility it is important for a patient to get a second opinion if symptoms persist, or if the patient is uneasy with a physician’s diagnosis.
-It is also important to talk to a lawyer and provide an accurate description of one’s situation to understand if a misdiagnosis was a case of medical malpractice.
-Therefore, one can sue their doctor for misdiagnosis, but the merits of the case are dependent on the specific situation.
+Because of this possibility, a patient needs to get a second opinion if symptoms persist or if the patient is uneasy with a physician’s diagnosis.
+It is also essential to talk to a lawyer and provide an accurate description of one’s situation to understand if a misdiagnosis was a case of medical malpractice.
+Therefore, one can sue their doctor for misdiagnosis, but the case’s merits are dependent on the specific situation.